 - One character has more to gain or lose.

 - One character’s viewpoint best reinforces the atmosphere of the scene.

-- One character feels the same way you want your readers to.
+- One character feels the same emotions that you want your readers to experience.

 In multiple viewpoint novels it is important not to dilute your narrative with frequent or unnecessary perspective changes, as well as not to confuse your audience as to who the camera is following.
 Head-hopping occurs when changing the PoV is distracting or ambiguous to your reader, damaging immersion and their connection to your characters.
-In general, it is best to keep each chapter or subchapter in the perspective of a single character (although of course, well-written exceptions abound).
-In general, try not to switch PoV unless doing so will help balance or add something to the story.
+It is almost always best to keep each chapter or subchapter in the perspective of a single character.

-No one likes to revisit the same information over and over during the course a story.
-This means you should generally avoid revisiting the same scene using multiple viewpoints.
-This also means you should avoid telling your reader the same information more than once or twice, even if each character is learning it for the first time.
-Using tools like exposition and summary to compress these moments will help to keep your story fresh and the reader turning those pages.
+No one likes to read the same information over and over during the course a story.
+This means that you should generally avoid revisiting the same scene using multiple viewpoints.
+This also means that you should avoid telling your reader the same information more than once or twice, even if each character is learning it for the first time.
+Utilize tools such as exposition and summary to compress these moments, as this will help to keep your story fresh and the reader turning those pages.